Time of Day

 Lordy Lordy, It’s Time For A Cup of Earl Grey Tea!

 Best described as bodaciously gracious, traditional Earl Grey tea is your go-to tea when the moment calls for a refined and elegant brew featuring hints of beautiful bergamot with a bold black tea base.

 What is Earl Grey tea?

-This tea lover’s posh favourite combines fragrant Sri Lankan black tea leaves with sophisticated notes of natural citrusy bergamot for a refined tea-drinking experience.
+This tea lover’s posh favorite combines fragrant Sri Lankan black tea leaves with sophisticated notes of natural citrusy bergamot for a refined tea-drinking experience.

 The highly regarded T2 Earl Grey tea collection includes:

 - The oh-so-classy classic loose leaf Earl Grey tea brew

 - The inspired Earl Grey blend infused with fruity florals known as French Earl Grey tea

 - The right regal Earl Grey Royale which has a wafting smoky aromatic amidst black tea and bergamot tastes